Mind-Body Awareness

 in Red Deer, AB

-What is Mind-Body Awareness?
+What is Mind-Body Awareness Therapy?

 Mind-body awareness refers to the ability to recognize and understand the subtle connections between your physical sensations, emotions, thoughts, and behaviors.
 From a therapeutic perspective, this awareness is foundational for healing, self-regulation, and overall well-being.